Superman: Hey, I'm not—

 - Honorary Uncle: Lana Lang acts as an aunt to Supergirl, letting her move to her apartment and looking after her when nobody else did.
 Kara, for her part, not only refers to her as "Aunt Lana" several times but also uses the "Linda Lang" alias.

 - Hostage Situation: In the first Annual, a bank full of people are taken hostage, and Supergirl has to slip into the building and take the bank robbers down without letting anybody spot her.

-- Hypnotize the Princess: In Candor, Saturn Queen captures Kara and then mind-zaps her so she marries Ultraman.
+- Hypnotize the Captive: In Candor, Saturn Queen captures Kara and then mind-zaps her so she marries Ultraman.
 Fortunately Kara manages to snap out of it.

 - Hypocritical Humor: In issue 2, Supergirl meets Starfire, who tells her she has some of the answers she is looking for.Supergirl: (thinking) What would a girl who comes from another planet in a faraway galaxy know about — Oh.
 Says me, the girl from another planet in a far...
 Huh.

 - Ignored Expert: Zor-El pleaded with Argo City's Council to find a new world to settle in, reasoning that the shields protecting the city wouldn't last forever.
 They didn't listen, even though he is the man who designed the dome and his brother was the man who correctly predicted Krypton's destruction.

 - I Hate Past Me: Karen and Kara don't get along well because Kara was being written as a jerk in the first issues of her book.
 Kara apologized to Karen after getting her head together, but Karen turned her down.